WSU-janderson/project6-multiset-design-Nitin-kamboj/MultiSet.md

 Example: "potion": 3

-potion is the key and 3 is the value i.e the number of potions he have in his inventory.
+potion is the key and 3 is the value/count i.e the number of potions he have in the inventory.
 Adding 1 more potions will increse the value to 4 and so on.

 # Design Philosophy